The monthly promotion NAVADMIN message released by CNP is the authority for promotion.

 Officers considered fully qualified will be recommended for promotion.** The approved list of these officers will be published in an ALNAV message.
 Promotion authority will be granted by monthly promotion NAVADMIN messages, which normally will be issued NLT the last day of the month preceding the month to which the message pertains.
 All fully qualified LTJGs will be promoted to LT on the first day of the month following the anniversary of 24 months in grade, unless the officer was promoted to LTJG on the first day of the month.
 If an officer was promoted to LTJG on the first day of the month, that officer will be promoted on the first day of that same month after achieving 24 months in grade.
 When calculating projected promotion date, be advised that an officer may not be promoted any earlier than the first day of the fiscal year for which the board/process is held.

 **Eligible lieutenants junior grade who were recommended for promotion on their most recent observed fitness report (i.e. promotion recommendation of “promotable” [or better, in the case of LDOs]) will be added to the AFQOL.
 Officers whose names appear on the AFQOL will then receive an in-depth adverse information screening.
 Officers identified as having adverse or alleged adverse information, meeting DCNO (M&P) requirements, will remain on the AFQOL but will be withheld from the ALNAV selection promulgation message until SECNAV reaches a promotion determination.

 Important: Commanding Officers are authorized to make written objections or withhold promotion until the Secretary of the Navy reviews individual cases and either concurs with or opposes the promotion of the individual.

 If you have any question related to the Lieutenant AFQOL, the NPC Customer Service Center is standing by to help!
-Please call 1-866-827-5672 or email questions to UASKNPC@navy.mil.
+Please call the MyNavy Career Center (833) 330-MNCC or Email: CSCSELBOARD@navy.mil.